 Donate Old Textbooks, Field Guides, Floras, and Scientific Journals.

 Did you take a course in botany?
 Do you still have your textbook?
 If you’d like to get rid of it, consider sending it my way.
 Same goes for any entomology or ecology related courses.
 I’d be happy to take textbooks off your hands, as well as field guides, floras, and old copies of scientific journals relating to plants, entomology, pollination, ecology, invasion biology, etc. You can mail them cheaply by requesting the USPS media rate.
-Send such things to:
+Contact me via the contact form for my mailing address.

 Donate Your Hard Earned Money.